 |Repetition||CES Letter brings up several times the alleged problems with the “facsimiles.”|

 CES Letter points out “Anubis is consistent in every funerary scene,” and they show examples of Anubis with a sarcophagus.
 But Facsimile 2 isn’t a scene with a sarcophagus, but with a moving person.
 Also, Anubis isn’t consistent here at all, as he stands between the moving deceased figure and the lion couch, which does not happen in any other lion couch scene.
 Also, this figure isn’t always Anubis, but often Isis or someone else.
-Interestingly, CES Letter locates this illogical argument not at the discussion of how the scene should be filled in but at the part where they discuss what the scene means, which falsely implies that these figures are the same as these sarcophagus examples.
+Interestingly, CES Letter locates this illogical argument not at the discussion of how the scene should be filled in but at the part where they discuss what the scene means, which could imply that these figures are the same as these sarcophagus examples.

-|Big Lie Tactic – Most anti-Mormons say that the Book of Abraham is the “smoking gun” that disproves Mormonism.
+Narrative – Many skeptics I talk to say that the Book of Abraham is the “smoking gun” that disproves Mormonism.
 But that is just because they assume that the recovered papyri fragments are the source for the Book of Abraham.
-It is a big lie that compounds as we delve into further investigation and leads to other lies.
-This is why CES Letter frames the discussion where the small fragment is definitely what Joseph Smith claimed to use–not a different scroll or different part of that scroll.
+It is a big narrative that compounds as we delve into further investigation and leads to other narratives.
+They typically frame the discussion where the small fragment is definitely what Joseph Smith claimed to use–not a different scroll or different part of that scroll.